vsummet/mat310_scrummage_master/sprint1/sprint1.md

   * Tuesday: Check worksheet and syllabus quiz & make sure everyone understands.
 Start problem sets together.
 Check/Ask professor for help if you're stuck.
 Play game together.
   * TODO by Thursday: Have "rough draft" answers for all problems in problem set.
 Some may still need group discussion or further clarification.
   * Thursday: Do final check of problem set.
 Make sure problem set is neat, tidy, and meets guidelines.
 Turn in your problem set at the end of class.
   * TODO before next class: Play review game if you haven't alreay.
+Take the practice quiz and check your answers.
 Study as a group.
   * Next Tuesday: Quiz (30 minutes), Sprint 1 retrospective, and Sprint 2 planning.

 # Retrospective: